 Swiftwater Rescue Courses:

 Click course title for example of pre-course information.
 Click dates to register.

 In partnership with NOLS Wilderness Medicine

 Click HERE for the current WMI course schedule

 Here are descriptions of some of the courses we offer.
-You can find the courses that are currently scheduled open-enrollment by clicking on the course schedule tab.
+You can find the courses that are currently scheduled open-enrollment under the Upcoming Courses section above.
 If the course you're interested in isn't currently scheduled, we can always run a specific course for a group of 6 or more.

 If you're looking for something not listed here, please contact us.
 We have put together custom courses for ski patrols, military organizations, SAR teams, guiding companies, rafting groups, etc. Let us create a custom course for you!